bitnami/containers/bitnami/gotrue/README.md

-# Bitnami package for GoTrue
+# Bitnami Secure Image for GoTrue

 ## What is GoTrue?